bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 If you only have a Windows system and do not have a Linux system then I can suggest using a USB key based "Live" Linux system such as the ones supplied by Debian, OpenSUSE or most other Linux distributions.
-This will allow you to temporarily boot Linux on your Windows machine without impacting the data on your main Windows drive.
-As per the warning above, be very careful when running the commands in this document to ensure that you are not applying them to your system's internal drive containing your Windows partitions!
+I personally suggest the "OpenSUSE LEAP Rescue Live CD" as it is a small image that allows you to easily log in as root and install the required Linux utilities.

 ### Required software on the building Linux host
 This procedure makes use of version 2.26 or later of the "sfdisk" hard drive